Docs

 Node.js

-HyperDX uses the OpenTelemetry standard for collecting telemetry data (logs and traces).
+HyperDX uses the OpenTelemetry standard for collecting telemetry data (logs, metrics, traces and exceptions).
 Traces are auto-generated with automatic instrumentation, so manual instrumentation isn't required to get value out of tracing.

 Getting Started